junosuarez/aoc2019/readme.md

 This is extending day 3.
 For now, I just copy/pasted the relevant functions.
 At some point, if there's enough re-use, maybe I'll stop and figure out how rust modules work.

 This led me down an exploration of rust enums.
 The code is a little messier, but not terrible!
 I added input params as a vector and explored multiple return values to capture the mutated memory and output effects.
 This got me to the answer for part 1.

+For the extended opcodes, implementing them was very straightforward although now I'm feeling pressure to refactor how I'm going about parsing instruction parameters.
+I implemented a few tests, discovered I had missed advancing the instruction pointer, but once that was fixed, everything worked hunky dory.